FAST-ASR/MarkovModels.jl/README.md

 # MarkovModels

-*Julia package for inference with (Hidden) Markov Models with CPU or GPU.*
+*Julia package for inference with (Hidden) Markov Models on CPU or GPU.*

 | **Documentation**  |